 Buy your own Impulse Ear Plugs here.

-For those that want to spend a little more money for a significant increase in performance in a set of hunting ear protection, you should really consider a set of over-the-head electronic ear muffs.
-Howard Leight makes two sets of excellent electronic earmuffs (the Impact Sport pictured above and the Impact Pro pictured below).
-They are slightly more expensive than ear plugs or regular ear muffs, but they are still pretty reasonably priced and provide excellent performance by blocking loud noises and amplifying all other sounds.
+For those that want to spend a little more money for a significant increase in performance in a set of hunting ear protection, you should really consider a set of top of the line over-the-head electronic ear muffs.
+In addition to the Impact Sport model previously discussed, the same company also produces the Impact Pro.

-The Howard Leight Impact Pro has a noise reduction rating of 30, which makes them a better choice for hearing protection in really loud environments, but they are a little larger and bulkier than the Impact Sport.
-In either case, I consider both the Impact Sport and the Impact Pro to be well worth the money as hunting ear muffs, especially considering that they only cost a little more than a traditional pair of ear muffs.
+The Impact Sport model is great, but the Impact Pro headset has a higher noise reduction rating noise reduction rating of 30, which makes them a better choice for hearing protection in really loud environments.
+At the same time, they are a little larger and bulkier than the Impact Sport electronic muffs.

-These two ear muffs are by far the best value choices for hunting ear protection.
+The two Howard Leight ear muffs models are by far the best value choices for hunting ear protection.
 The Impact Sport muffs also made cut for my 2018 holiday gift recommendations.
 To see what other stuff is on the list, check out the following article:

 The price is a bit steep for a casual hunter or shooter but they are well worth the money for a serious hunter who will frequently use them and take advantage of their awesome features.